-F Provincial Project Implementation Team of the PAFO - Construction Period No. What you Must Do Why You Must Do It 2.02 At a pre-mobilisation site meeting, the contractor must demonstrate a full understanding of the requirements of the EMP.
+Provincial Project Implementation Team of the PAFO - Construction Period No. What you Must Do Why You Must Do It 2.02 At a pre-mobilisation site meeting, the contractor must demonstrate a full understanding of the requirements of the EMP.
 All of the sub-plans listed below must be created, reviewed, improved if necessary and accepted for approval.
-The contractor must demonstrate that he is fully responsible for all subcontractors' adherence to the provisions of the EMP, and that he has formally ensured this.
+The contractor must demonstrate that it is fully responsible for all subcontractors' adherence to the provisions of the EMP, and that it has formally ensured this.
 To ensure that environmental damage of any form does not result from the poor understanding of subproject requirements by the contractor and subcontractors.
 2.17 Instructions on managing the infrastructure must be provided to the end users before handover.
 The operating instructions must be explained to the Water User Group.
 Before handover, the operating instructions must be finalised and the EMP requirements included.
 To ensure that subsequent users fully understand how to manage the subproject works.

 Provincial Irrigation Section of the PAFO - Operation Period No. What you Must Do Why You Must Do It 3.01 Once scheme operation commences, the gauged river flows and water offtake volumes must be reassessed.
-These, plus any complaints from downstream users, must be used to recalculate the allowable offtake.
 The scheme must then be revised accordingly.
 To ensure that there is no disruption of downstream hydrological flows due to offtake from river.
-3.03 See if water shortages occur, which would show that the assumptions of water flow made during subproject design were wrong.
+3.03 If water shortages occur, which would show that the assumptions of water flow made during subproject design were wrong.
 This is likely to be due to a lack of flow data at design stage.
 The minimum flow release must be recalculated, based on User needs and the latest data on river flow.
 Water use by the subproject scheme must be reviewed against what is actually available.
 A revised scheme management plan must be introduced, implemented, monitored and adjusted until it resolves the problem.
 So that the extraction of water from a river does not cause a decline or loss of aquatic biodiversity, or leave downstream users short, if the subproject irrigation scheme requires more water than is available.

-F PAFO and DAFO Watershed Management, Agriculture and Forestry Teams - Operation Period No. What you Must Do Why You Must Do It 3.02 The catchment land use plan initiated before project implementation (see 1.06) should be continued indefinitely to ensure that the scheme is safeguarded throughout its operational life.
+F PAFO and DAFO Watershed Management, Agriculture and Forestry Teams - Operation Period No. What you Must Do Why You Must Do It 3.02 The catchment land use plan be updated and implemented indefinitely to ensure that the scheme is safeguarded throughout its operational life.
 The plan's primary objective is upstream catchment protection to ensure that the subproject irrigation scheme is safeguarded in terms of water supply and limited sediment supply.
 Arrangements for implementation of the plan must be maintained.
 So that upstream land uses do not cause a decline in the quality and quantity of water available for the irrigation scheme.